sashathelambo/claude-code-prompt/README.md

 <task-management>
 <self-reminder>
 ALWAYS REMEMBER:
-Write super simple, minimal code with only the necessary changes.
+patterns or referencing references matter for production coding tasks Write super simple, minimal code with only the necessary changes.
 Apply fixes step by step, clearly identifying each one.
 Avoid drastic or large-scale edits.